ChaoticTerpenes/Azure_Permissions/README.md

-# Azure_Permissions
+# Azure_Permissions (*HAS NOT BEEN TESTED*)
 Place for storing specific policies not configurable by default using the Azure interface.

 ## Create a Resource Group Role
-- Create a custom role by using the `customRoleDefinition.json` file within the `resource_groups` folder and running the below command:
+- Create a custom role by using the `customRoleDefinition.json` file and running the below command:
 ```bash
 az role definition create --role-definition customRoleDefinition.json
 ```

 ## Create a Policy
-- Using the `policyDefinition.json` file within the `resource_groups` folder and run the below command:
+- Using the `policyDefinition.json` file run the below command:
 ```bash
 az policy definition create --name 'AllowResourceGroupDeletionByCreator' --rules 'policyDefinition.json' --params '{
   "userObjectId": {